 Expanding the conversation, Slaughter advocated for a more holistic look beyond data privacy to encompass data abuses.
 She explained that privacy, by definition, refers to the “sharing of information that people would rather not have shared” but added that “there are real harms that flow from that.”
 To address data abuses, Wilson and Slaughter both agreed that Congress has an opportunity to provide businesses with practical guiderails not only regarding acceptable data collection, but also data use.

 In addition, the two commissioners discussed a new framing of consumer protection enforcement: limiting data collection and usage to align with consumers’ reasonable expectations.
-Advocating for a standard for reasonable expectations, Slaughter explained that scaling down reliance on notice-and-choice and limiting corporate data collection to what is necessary would shift the responsibility of protecting privacy from consumers to corporations.
+Advocating for a reasonable expectations standard, Slaughter explained that scaling down reliance on notice-and-choice and limiting corporate data collection to what is necessary would shift the responsibility of protecting privacy from consumers to corporations.
 For example, online users might expect their location to be tracked while using a mapping application but not a flashlight application.
 When deciding what data collection might be permissible, Slaughter asked the following question: “Are [businesses] using the data for the service, or going beyond what [they are] providing to use the data for other information?”

 However, the concept of what is “reasonable” introduces questions of its own.
 Alluding to the Fourth Amendment’s protections against “unreasonable searches and seizures,” Wilson expressed concern that the definition of “reasonable” could evolve with society.
 She explained that if society’s expectations of privacy diminish as the world becomes more digitized, a “reasonable expectations” standard might expand the scope of permissible data collection.